telemetry2u/public/README.md

 https://telemetry2u.com/api/data/{nodeId}/{startDate}/{endDate}

 Returns all data received from a node between the start and end dates that are specified as UTC.
-They should be specified in the ANSI format YYYY-DD-MM or YYYY-DD-MM HH:MM:SS.
+They should be in the ANSI format YYYY-DD-MM or YYYY-DD-MM HH:MM:SS.